isomerpages/singapore-customs-cms/news-and-media/media-releases/_posts/2023-01-04-file-Singapore Customs arrests three men and seizes more than 4000 cartons of duty unpaid cigarettes.md

 ---
-title: Singapore Customs arrests three men and seizes more than 4000 cartons of duty unpaid cigarettes
+title: Singapore Customs arrests three men and seizes more than 4,000 cartons of duty-unpaid cigarettes
 date: 2023-01-04
 layout: file
 description: ""